Snowflake-Labs/sfquickstarts/site/sfguides/src/geo_analysis_geometry/geo_analysis_geometry.md

 It seems our LTE network covers almost 100% of the highways.
 A good number to call out in a marketing campaign.

-### Estimating quality of LTE signal on Dutch highways
+### Estimating the quality of LTE signal on Dutch highways

-In the previous section we found that almost all highways in Netherlands are within a range of LTE tower.
+In the previous section we found that almost all highways in the Netherlands are within a range of LTE towers.
 But the LTE signal may have different quality depending on how close the tower is or how many towers are in reach.
 The next question you may ask as an analysis is what motorways in the NL have poor signal quality.

 For this we need to build a signal decay model.
-We will use H3 to represents signal distribution around the cell towers.
+We will use H3 to represent signal distribution around the cell towers.
 H3 functions from `CARTO’s Analytics Toolbox` will help us with that.

 In the query below the first CTE creates uses `H3_FROMGEOGPOINT` function to compute the H3 cell id for each cell tower.
 It also estimates the distance in h3 cell around the tower based on the cell's range.
 The distance is calculated by dividing the `cell_range` by 586 meters, which represents the spacing between H3 cells at resolution 9.

-Now that we know H3 cell for each LTE tower we can find it's neighboring H3 cells and estimate signal strength in them.
+Now that we know H3 cell for each LTE tower we can find its neighboring H3 cells and estimate signal strength in them.
 First, we will apply the `H3_KRING` function to compute all neighboring H3 cells within a certain distance from a given H3 cell.
-Since `H3_KRING` yields an array, we must use the lateral join to flatten these array.
+Since `H3_KRING` yields an array, we must use the lateral join to flatten these arrays.
 Then we will create a decay function based on the H3 distance, so we need to determine the maximum H3 distance for each antenna.
 We can then group the data by H3 cell and choose the highest signal strength within that cell.
 Multiple towers can cover the same H3 cell multiple times; thus, we will select the one with the strongest signal.

 The signal will range from 0 (poor) to 100 (strongest).
 The model multiplies the "starting signal strength" of 100 by the distance between the antenna and the H3 cell, and it adds more noise as the H3 cell is further away.